Richadxt/Richadxt/README.md

 - 🔭 I’m working on my final year project.

-- 🌱 I’m on track for learning more about Java, Android Studio, C++, Web Development and Data Structures_n_Algorithms.
+- 🌱 I’m on track for learning more about Java, Android Studio, C++, Web Development and Data-Structures_n_Algorithms.

 - 📫 you can shoot me an email at richadixit028@gmail.com, I'll try to respond as soon as I can.